diziegel/HCP_passions/README.md

 # HCP-passions
 <br> Working documentation for our HCP project.

-We focus on the HCP 1200 release, which "includes high-resolution 3T MR scans from young healthy adult twins and non-twin siblings (ages 22-35) using four imaging modalities: structural images (T1w and T2w), resting-state fMRI (rfMRI), task-fMRI (tfMRI), and high angular resolution diffusion imaging (dMRI).
+We focus on the HCP 1200 release, which includes high-resolution 3T MR scans from young healthy adult twins and non-twin siblings (ages 22-35) using four imaging modalities: structural images (T1w and T2w), resting-state fMRI (rfMRI), task-fMRI (tfMRI), and high angular resolution diffusion imaging (dMRI).
 Behavioral and other individual subject measure data (both NIH Toolbox and non-Toolbox measures) is available on all subjects.
 MEG data and 7T MR data is available for a subset of subjects (twin pairs).
 The Open Access Dataset includes imaging data and most behavioral data.
-To protect subject privacy, some of the data (e.g., which subjects are twins) are part of a Restricted Access dataset."<br>
+To protect subject privacy, some of the data (e.g., which subjects are twins) are part of a Restricted Access dataset.<br>

 At the time of download, the dataset was last updated on April, 2018. <br>